Table of Contents

 - Take the whole family to a local park for a picnic and play on the playground.

 - Summer programs at your local rec center.

 - Summer Reading program at a local library

 - Visit free museums

 - Drive-in movie or visit a new movie theater.

 - Go on a hike.
 Even young children appreciate a nature walk in local trails.

 Backyard Summer Fun for Kids

 - Water Tables – Water play is a good time in the warm weather.
-Get out a spray bottle and water table to beat summer boredom.

 - Water Sprinklers – If you can’t make it to the local water parks, a simple sprinkler is so much fun!